uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-save-attachment.md

 ---
 layout: answered-question
 author: Serge
-title: In Order to Save Attachments activity, it  can save all the attachments of an email to:
+title: In Order to Save Attachments activity, it  can save all the attachments of an email to
-blurb: In Order to Save Attachments activity, it  can save all the attachments of an email to:
+blurb: In Order to Save Attachments activity, it  can save all the attachments of an email to
 difficulty: 9
 objective: 7.1 Identify and explain how to automate e-mail and how email automation is helpful
 canonical: